lupyuen/lupyuen.github.io/src/tinyemu3.md

 [(__real_time__ is explained in the next section)](https://lupyuen.github.io/articles/tinyemu3#appendix-trigger-the-timer-interrupt)

-Note that nothing will happen unless we trigger a __Supervisor-Mode Timer Interrupt__ to NuttX!
+Note that nothing will happen unless we trigger a __Supervisor-Mode Timer Interrupt__ to NuttX...

 - [__"Trigger the Timer Interrupt"__](https://lupyuen.github.io/articles/tinyemu3#appendix-trigger-the-timer-interrupt)

 # Appendix: Trigger the Timer Interrupt

-Previously we discussed the emulation of the __System Timer__...
+Previously we discussed the emulation of the __System Timer__ (pic above)...

 - [__"Emulate the System Timer"__](https://lupyuen.github.io/articles/tinyemu3#emulate-the-system-timer)